redwoodjs/redwood/docs/docs/custom-web-index.md

 ```

 This is actually the same file Redwood uses [internally](https://github.com/redwoodjs/redwood/blob/main/packages/web/src/entry/index.js).
-So even if you don't customize anything, things will still work the way they did!
+So even if you don't customize anything, things will still work the way they did.